Public Health in Cuba

 - IPD fellowship application deadline: March 1

-- $1,800 housing fee covers lodging in a local dormitory or guesthouse as well as accommodations during excursions, breakfast daily, and four lunches or dinners per week
+- $1,800 housing fee covers lodging in a local guesthouse, accommodations during excursions, breakfast daily, and four lunches or dinners per week

 - $500 round trip airfare to Miami (students book their own airfare; rates vary)

 - $200 for books and supplies